michaelpande/rewpert-g2/README.md

 1. Install WordPress
 2. Put all the contents in a folder wordpress/wp-content/plugins/[FOLDER-NAME]
 3. Go to the WordPress admin panel and open the plugins page to activate plugin.
-4. Get your REST API URL from WordPress Admin Panel -> Posts  -> NewsML-G2 REST API (Submenu)
+4. Get your REST API URL from WordPress Admin Panel -> Posts  -> Rewpert-G2 (Submenu)